bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 out solely from block chain history which one of them bought what from the merchants.

-Since they would have had to pay a transaction fee to make their purchases anyway, AnonGirl and her co-spenders do not pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of satoshis.
+Since they would've had to pay a transaction fee to make their purchases anyway, AnonGirl and her co-spenders don't pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of satoshis.